kegandecaul/train-tickets-gateway-doc/controllers/TicketsController.rst

 ``/tickets/[_methodName_]``

-Provide methods for booking, cancellation, editing tickets etc.
+Provides methods for booking, confirming, declining, cancelling and editing tickets, as well as changing the registration type.

 .. _bookTickets:
 bookTickets
 ----
 Method: POST

-Using this method you start thr booking operation.
-To finish it you should use confirm_ or decline_.
-After successful booking will be created temporary order and selected places will be reserved.
-Use his ID to cancel or decline it.
+Use this method to start the booking operation.
+If successful, a temporary order will be created and selected places will be reserved.

 Parameters: